whee/cp2md/README.md

 Each input file `foo.json` produces `foo.md` in the output directory.
 The Markdown includes:

-- Model identifier for each user message
+- Model identifier and agent name in metadata line
+- Attached context in a collapsible details block (files, selections, folders, instruction files)
+- User prompts and assistant responses
 - Timestamps (with `--show-timestamps`)
-- User prompts and assistant responses
 - Tool invocations (with `--verbose`)
 - File modification summaries

+Headings in user/assistant content are shifted down to prevent them from disrupting document structure.
+XML-like tags are escaped to render literally.

 Example output: